joshuanianji/derivative/README.md

 - [Desmos](http://desmos.com), for being such a great graphing calculator.

-- [MathQuill](http://mathquill.com/), for making it so easy to with with LaTeX inputs.
+- [MathQuill](http://mathquill.com/), for making it so easy manage LaTeX input and output.

 - [Create Elm App](https://github.com/halfzebra/create-elm-app), with which this project is bootstrapped.

-- [Dmy](https://github.com/dmy) for creating the beautiful [Elm Pratt Parser](https://github.com/dmy/elm-pratt-parser) - this wouldn't be possible without this package.
+- [Dmy](https://github.com/dmy) for creating the beautiful [Elm Pratt Parser](https://github.com/dmy/elm-pratt-parser) - this project wouldn't be possible without this package.

 - [The Elm Language](https://elm-lang.org/), for being so easy to work with.